 Finally, the GMAT is critical when you are applying with a below average GPA.
 In that case, you need a few post-college A's and a high GMAT to show that you have the intellectual ability and self-discipline for a demanding MBA program.
 (For more information on applying with low stats, please see "MBA Admissions: Low GMAT or GPA.")

 So when is this truism mostly myth?
 When you have an average or above average score and apply to top-fifteen programs.
 Your great GMAT will not assure acceptance at those schools.
 At that point, your GMAT score becomes virtually irrelevant in the decision-making process.
-For example, Pete Johnson, Haas Admissions Director, said in a Fall 2003 Haas MBA admissions chat, "We had 187 applicants last year with GMAT scores over 750, and we rejected 75% of them--mostly because they were not accomplished in other ways that were important to us."
+For example, Pete Johnson, Haas Admissions Director, said once in an admissions chat on Accepted, "We had 187 applicants last year with GMAT scores over 750, and we rejected 75% of them--mostly because they were not accomplished in other ways that were important to us."

 A high GMAT score has not correlated to professional success as far as I know, but has correlated closely to success in the first year of business school.
 And that's one of the reasons MBA admissions folks care about your score.